abidmuh/tubes-apber/README.md

 URL Tutorial Tensorflow Object Detection API : *https://github.com/tensorflow/models/tree/master/research/object_detection*

 ### What Do you think about Library tensorflow for Android Studio?

-Pre started The project we must install some environment. in this project we use Ubuntu OS for make model. we can see [installation] (https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md/) for Linux OS. the project using environment in anaconda we can see [Anaconda Instalation] (https://www.digitalocean.com/community/tutorials/how-to-install-anaconda-on-ubuntu-18-04-quickstart/).
+Before started The project we must install some environment. in this project we use Ubuntu OS for make model. you can see [introduce installation](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md/) for Linux OS. for this project we use environment in anaconda you can see [Anaconda Instalation](https://www.digitalocean.com/community/tutorials/how-to-install-anaconda-on-ubuntu-18-04-quickstart/).

 Okay Let's Start The Project
 1. Create Own Dataset "Motorcycle"
 2.